 The habitat around the ponds needs to be suitable for newts because they spend most of their time on land and only return to ponds for breeding in the spring.
 Good newt terrestrial habitat includes woodland, scrub or rough grassland.
 A good hedge network is also important to allow newts to move about the landscape.
 The Newt Partnership can fund the creation of these habitats and their management in the long term as part of the scheme.

-The scheme’s area currently covers Aylesbury Vale, Bedford Borough, Bedford Central, Milton Keynes, Oxford City, South Oxfordshire and Vale of White Horse District Councils.
-The scheme has also recently expanded to include nine new areas, this includes Cherwell, Cotswold, Cheltenham, Forest of Dean, Gloucester, South Northamptonshire, Tewksbury, Stroud and West Oxfordshire.
+The scheme’s area currently covers Bedford Borough, Central Bedfordshire, Milton Keynes, Oxford City, South Oxfordshire and Vale of White Horse District Councils and Buckinghamshire County Council.
+The scheme has also recently expanded to include nine new areas, this includes Cherwell, Cotswold, Cheltenham, Forest of Dean, Gloucester, South Northamptonshire, Tewksbury, Stroud and West Oxfordshire District Councils.

 The Newt Conservation Partnership team